 Alexander Telenson, M.S., Doctoral Student in Neuroscience, Northwestern University

-Kimberly Wiersielis, Ph.D., Postdoctoral Fellow, Mentor: Troy Roepke, Department of Animal Sciences, Rutgers University
+Kimberly Wiersielis, Ph.D., Postdoctoral Fellow, Mentor: Dr. Troy Roepke, Department of Animal Sciences, Rutgers University

-George McClung, B.S., Critical Care Research Fellow at Clinical Investigation Facility, David Grant USAF Medical Center
+George McClung, V.M.D., Critical Care Research Fellow at Clinical Investigation Facility, David Grant USAF Medical Center

-Madeleine Salvatore, B.S., Research Technician, The Children’s Hospital of Philadelphia
+Madeleine Salvatore, B.S., Laboratory Manager, The Children’s Hospital of Philadelphia